daostack/migration/README.md

       "votingParamsHash": "0x000000000000000000000000000000paramshash" // If you want to use a different voting machine params you can set the parameters hash here
     }
   ],
-  // Select the schemes you would like your DAO to have "schemes": {
-    "ContributionReward": true,
-    "GenericScheme": false,
-    "SchemeRegistrar": true,
-    "GlobalConstraintRegistrar": true,
-    "UpgradeScheme": true
-  },

   // List of addresses to mint initial tokens and reputation to "founders": [
     {